Virtualization-projects/limbo-pc-emaulator-wiki/KVM.md

 Go to Samsung Open Source center: http://opensource.samsung.com/ and search for: s8 or g950F
-There might be multiple archives, make sure you download the correct one for your device Download the zip file and extract it somewhere in your home directory.
+There might be multiple archives, make sure you download the correct one for your device.
+Download the zip file and extract it somewhere in your home directory.

 Open the defconfig file exynos8895-dreamlte_defconfig and add these options with a text editor: